If you are in danger or feel threatened, call 911 or contact Campus Public Safety

 - If you are caught by the intruder(s) and are not going to fight back, follow their directions and don't look the intruder in the eyes.

 - Once the police arrive, obey all commands.
 This may involve your being handcuffed or made to put your hands in the air.
-This is done for safety reasons and once circumstances are evaluated by the police, they will give you further directions.
+This is done for safety reasons.
+Once circumstances are evaluated by the police, they will give you further directions.